areebLogic/OBD2-Communicator-/README.md

 I offers three functions as per requirement

 Generates a .json file of the error codes that are present in the vehicle.
+In my case, I pulled out the plug that connects the vehicle's throttle body to the ECU to generate the error.